 From trekking in Nepal to exploring Iran and Pakistan, author Jini Reddy regales us with tales of the travel that changed her

-If ever there were an international woman of mystery, she’d likely be a lot like Jini Reddy.
-A British author and journalist, Reddy has lived in London, Montreal, Hong Kong, Provence and Tbilisi.
+If there was ever an international woman of mystery, she would likely have been a lot like Jini Reddy.
+A British author and journalist, Jini has lived in London, Montreal, Hong Kong, Provence and Tbilisi.

 She has travelled to the Kalash Valleys in Pakistan under armed guard, completed the Annapurna Circuit on a whim and bedded down in a men’s hostel in the daunting city of Delhi.

-In her new book, Wanderland, Reddy combines nature writing, personal reflection and memoir to chart her search for the magical in the landscape.
+In her new book, Wanderland, Jini combines nature writing, personal reflection and memoir to chart her search for the magical in the landscape.
 Here, she tells us about the travel that changed her.

 Wanderland is a unique piece of travel writing.
 Who is it for?

 Wanderland is about my search for magic in the landscape.
 I’d long been a travel writer and I’ve always been attracted to magic and mysticism.
 I was also deeply inspired by people from indigenous cultures who I’d met on my travels.
 They spoke of communion with the sentient forces of nature and I found this fascinating.
 I wanted to know if it might be possible for me, a regular person, to experience this kind of connection.